 - 3⁄4 mile Walking/Running Trail

 - Baseball/Softball Field: 1

 - Basketball Court: 1

 - Tennis Courts: 2

 - Pickleball Courts: 4

 - Athletic Fields: Multiple with various sized areas.

 - Children's Playground and sandbox.

 - Water Spray Mister

 - Spray Park: 24 different apparatuses for cooling fun.

 - Rotary Pavilion

 - Small Pavilion

 - Community Room

-- Picnic Area with Grills & Tand tables.
+- Picnic Area with Grills and tables.

 - Official Size Soccer Field (Spence Field)

 - Official Size Football Field (Pop Warner)

 - Sand Volleyball Court

 - Life-Size Checkers Board

 - Gazebo

 - Public Restrooms

-The Radisson Community includes numerous open space areas, trails throughout the community, tennis courts, ball fields, a swimming pool, fishing ponds, a golf course, a community building, and other amenities for residents.
+The Radisson Community includes numerous open space areas, trails, tennis courts, ball fields, a swimming pool, fishing ponds, a golf course, a community building, and other amenities for residents.
 Generally, only the walkways and the golf course are open to the public, with other facilities available to residents of Radisson.
-The Radisson walkways are an excellent example of thinking of pParks and rRecreation on a level different from an open space filled with ball fields and playgrounds.
+The Radisson walkways are an excellent example of thinking of parks and recreation on a level different from an open space filled with ball fields and playgrounds.

 The schools in the Town include athletic fields and some other facilities open to Town residents.
-All of these school facilities are located in the Village of Baldwinsville, with the exception of except for Palmer School on Hicks Road.
+All of these school facilities are located in the Village of Baldwinsville, except for Palmer School on Hicks Road.